Skip to main content

 The Symphony of Signals

-Your is a vast orchestra of signaling molecules.
+Your endocrine system is a vast orchestra of signaling molecules.
 Hormones act as the conductors, directing the tempo and volume of countless biological processes.
 Nutrients, in this analogy, are the instruments themselves.
 A conductor cannot create music without instruments, and the finest instruments are useless without a conductor.

 For instance, the production of thyroid hormone requires iodine and selenium.
 The function of testosterone at the cellular level is influenced by zinc and vitamin D. Progesterone and estrogen are synthesized from cholesterol, a lipid derived from your diet.
 Biochemical recalibration is a process of ensuring the conductors have their full orchestra, and that every instrument is in tune.